 The wily-seeming philosophy professor who in fact just has the benefit of knowing arguments rehearsed by many other professional philosophers before him, argues that the sheriff will not hand over the accused rapist because that would undermine the rule of law and encourage further vigilantism.
 So the “real” benefit for the greatest number is not what it might seem.
 Likewise, if going to visit a doctor meant that a person may be murdered to harvest his organs, doctor visits would diminish, threatening widespread harm.

-But even the professional philosopher can only defer the act of scapegoating.
+Even the professional utilitarian philosopher can only defer the act of scapegoating.
 The patient and the accused rapist should not be murdered this time, but only because the consequences would not be convenient.
 Utilitarianism provides no argument against scapegoating per se and in fact encourages mob thinking.
 Killing the innocent is, among other things, unjust and unfair.
-But utilitarianism makes no provision for justice and ignores it.
+It violates “do unto others.”
+This can be verified by asking the would-be murderers if they volunteer to be the sacrificial victim every time one is required.
+They always say no. Even if they volunteered, which would be admirably altruistic, they would have no right to compel others.
+Utilitarianism makes no provision for justice and ignores it.

 The utilitarian professor finds himself defending the scapegoat against his class – the mob – who are simply following the logic of the argument he himself has proposed.
 He creates the crisis by promoting the perspective of the mob and then must hurry to defend the would-be victim.